yuchenlin/rebiber/README.md

 ## Changelog

+- **2024.7** Version 1.2.0. added automatic script to download bib files for recent conferences from dblp.

 - **2023.06.01** New demo ready to use on Huggingface's Space via Gradio.
 Also, a few conferences are added.

 - **2021.09.06** We fixed a few minor bugs and added features such as sorting and urls to arXiv (if the paper is not in any conferences; thanks to [@nicola-decao](https://github.com/nicola-decao)).
 We also updated the ACL anthology bib/json to the latest version as well as other conferences.